 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 39.9%, 140 basis points worse than the prior-year quarter.
-Operating margin was 4.4%, 360 basis points worse than the prior-year quarter.
-Net margin was 1.7%, 230 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 9.8%, 150 basis points better than the prior-year quarter.
+Operating margin was 9.3%, 130 basis points better than the prior-year quarter.
+Net margin was 4.5%, 110 basis points better than the prior-year quarter.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 161 members out of 184 rating the stock outperform, and 23 members rating it underperform.
-Among 53 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 50 give Hawaiian Electric Industries a green thumbs-up, and three give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 156 members out of 180 rating the stock outperform, and 24 members rating it underperform.
+Among 49 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 45 give Hawaiian Electric Industries a green thumbs-up, and four give it a red thumbs-down.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Hawaiian Electric Industries is hold, with an average price target of $25.83.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Hawaiian Electric Industries is underperform, with an average price target of $25.93.

-Can your portfolio provide you with enough income to last through retirement?
+Can your retirement portfolio provide you with enough income to last?
 You'll need more than Hawaiian Electric Industries.
-Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.

 - Add Hawaiian Electric Industries to My Watchlist.

 The article Hawaiian Electric Industries Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.